sftpgo/sftpgo-plugin-geoipfilter/README.md

 ## Supported databases

-This plugin can read MaxMind [GeoLite2](http://dev.maxmind.com/geoip/geoip2/geolite2/) and [GeoIP2](http://www.maxmind.com/en/geolocation_landing) databases.
+This plugin can read MaxMind GeoLite2 and GeoIP2 [databases](https://dev.maxmind.com/geoip/).
 You need to download a country database in MMDB format.

+We are part of the MaxMind Affiliate Program, if you need to purchase a commercial database please use our referral [link](https://maxmind.pxf.io/JKzRme).

 ## Configuration